 In addition, honey production is an important part of sustaining our beekeeping operation.
 Colonies that can not produce large enough populations to produce excess honey do not survive in the wild.
 Because of this critical characteristic of the honey bee, we strive to keep strong productive colonies.
 The best of these will be included in our breeding program.

-Genetically, our bees include VSH Carniolans from several sources (including Mike Palmer, Glenn, VP Queens, and Harbo), several sources of Russian and hybrid Russian (Charles Walter, Velbert Williams, Chris Hewitt, and Kirk Webster), and several families of local bees.
+Genetically, our bees include VSH Carniolans from several sources (including Mike Palmer, Glenn, VP Queens, and John Harbo), several sources of Russian and hybrid Russian (Charles Walter, Velbert Williams, Chris Hewitt, and Kirk Webster), and several families of local bees.
 Our local bees come from swarms caught "on the limb", cutouts from structures, or in our bait hives.
 Many of these have been very prolific, and good survivors.
-The Carniolan and Russian queens tend to be dark colored, and the locals tend to be more yellow.
+The Carniolan and Russian queens tend to be darker colored, and the locals tend to be more yellow.
 In the spring of 2016 we had 18 different sources of bees represented in our production colonies and nucs.
 We raise queens from the colonies that show the best characteristics of survivability, honey production, and gentle temperament.
 In July 2017 we had 88 production colonies and 177 nucs to select from.